nikolamand/Colorfy/Readme.md

 ---

 #### How to use:
-* Click on the extention icon
+* Click on the extension icon
 * Select the element you want to change the background color
 * Select a color **Different from the default color**